marcus-adrian/marcus-adrian.github.io/README.md

 ```
 pip install PyYAML
 pip install openpyxl
+pip install tqdm
 ```

-Note: All user-requested parameters can conveniently be found in a file titled config.yaml.
-For testing purposes, these values have been pre-determined, but can be further customized by changing the value fields (strings only) inside this file.
+NOTE: All user-requested parameters can conveniently be found in a file titled config.yaml.
+For testing purposes, these values have been pre-determined, but **should** be  customized by changing the value fields (strings only) inside this file for non-demo production use.

 ## Program Execution
 To execute the script, type into your command line the following instruction